canonical/kafka-operator/docs/how-to/tls-encryption.md

 The old self-signed certificates will be removed, and new ones will be issued using the certificate authority in the `tls-certificates` provider application.

-## (Optional) Use external private-keys
+## (Optional) Use external private keys

-By default, Charmed Apache Kafka applications will generate their own internal private-key for identifying brokers for client connections.
-While this is secure for most production deployments, you may wish to specify your own private-key to use.
-[Juju secrets](https://documentation.ubuntu.com/juju/3.6/reference/secret/) can be provided by users to specify external private-keys for certificate signing requests (CSRs) and generated certificates.
+By default, Charmed Apache Kafka applications will generate their own internal private key for identifying brokers for client connections.
+While this is secure for most production deployments, you may wish to specify your own private key to use.
+[Juju secrets](https://documentation.ubuntu.com/juju/3.6/reference/secret/) can be provided by users to specify external private keys for certificate signing requests (CSRs) and generated certificates.

-First, generate (or otherwise obtain) private-keys for every Charmed Apache Kafka unit.
-For example, if you have 3 `kafka` units, we can generate external private-keys for each with:
+First, generate (or otherwise obtain) a private keys for each Charmed Apache Kafka unit.
+For example, if you have three `kafka` units, generate external private keys for each one:

 ```bash
 openssl genrsa -out kafka-0.key 4096